12 Puppy Training Myths

 They are complex creatures with different thought processes, so they can learn more than one thing at a time.

-READ - 20 Ways to Make Your Dog Smarter
+READ - How to Make Dog Training Fun?

 It is up to you to choose a pace that suits them.
 They don’t need to master a skill before proceeding further.